samfadrigalan/StockRecommender/SparkSetup/README.md

   * Click the **Actions** drop down and **Edit inbound rules**.
   * Add a rule with **Type**: SSH, **Port Range**: 22, and **Source**: My IP.
   * **NOTE:** You will have to do Step 4 every time your IP address changes.
 5. Go back to the [instance console](https://us-west-2.console.aws.amazon.com/elasticmapreduce/home?region=us-west-2#cluster-details:j-2889D5UKY0E5L) and click on the **SSH** beside the **Master public DNS** to view the instructions to connect via SSH using Mac/Linux or Windows.
-If connecting via Mac/Linux, make sure to change the location of the key for the ssh command.
+If connecting via Mac/Linux, make sure to access the key at the correct filepath `~/.ssh/stocks-key.pem` for the ssh command.
 ```
 ssh -i ~/.ssh/stocks-key.pem hadoop@ec2-34-210-51-235.us-west-2.compute.amazonaws.com
 ```